smorrrs/Desperados-III-Resources/level_guide.md

 ## O'Hara Ranch
-Shooting a lantern-holder as they stand over an oil patch will kill all characters on the patch and not trigger an alarm
+Shooting a lantern-holder as they stand over an oil patch will kill all characters on the patch and not trigger an alarm.

 If you invisible kill-carry the long coat in the field from the left side with Hector, you're close enough to the bushes to drop the long coat where you are and his body will disappear.